Joseph K. Taussig Jr.: Pearl Harbor attack

 Taussig was the officer of the deck of USS Nevada and senior officer in charge of her anti-aircraft batteries during the Attack on Pearl Harbor on December 7, 1941.
-Before the attack began, Tussig had earlier that morning ordered a second boiler lit off, planning to switch the power load from one boiler to the other around 0800.
+Before the attack began, Taussig had earlier that morning ordered a second boiler lit off, planning to switch the power load from one boiler to the other around 0800.
 This allowed the Nevada to quickly get underway once the attack began.
 Taussig was severely wounded but refused to leave his station until the crew forcibly carried him away.
 He ended up having his leg amputated, then returned to duty three days later.
 He received the Navy Cross for his actions that day.

 When he retired from active duty in 1954, at age 34, he was the youngest captain in the Navy.